urbanales/MCC-HEWS/README.md

 - **Input data**: See `data/` directory and script-specific comments for input requirements.

 **Note on Original Data Availability:**
 Mortality data used in this study were collected by collaborators within the MCC Network (http://mccstudy.lshtm.ac.uk/) under a data sharing agreement and cannot be made available publicly.
 The exposure-response curve coefficients based on this dataset, obtained with `01.stage1_data_preparation.R` are provided in `data/tmeanperpar.csv` and enable to run the rest of the analysis in the fullest extent.
+Estimates if heat-attributable fractions based on '03.stage3_attributable_mortality_calculation.R' required in '04.stage4_final_analysis_and_reporting.R' are also provided.
 To access the raw mortality data from represented cities, researchers can contact the corresponding author (Aleš Urban, urban@ufa.cas.cz or the MCC Network coordinators).

 ---